Guitar Heat Shrink Tubing

 3.2mm is perfect for the braided guitar wire that often runs through the control cavity of a Les Paul/SG and other guitars.
 It is also very useful for protecting key or vulnerable joints (if they touch a live wire or any shielding equipment, the whole circuit will short), such as the jack socket.

 1.5mm diameter - ideal for insulating capacitor leads and jumper wires.

-Each tube is sold in 15cm lengths which you can then cut to size if required.
+*Each tube is sold in 6 inch lengths which you can then cut to size if required*

 *Multiple quantities will be supplied as one length*